 Who Can Be an Angel Investor?

-This was meant to limit angel investing—which is a risky practice—to those who ostensibly had enough assets to safely dabble in it.
-In recent years, however, anyone can be an angel investor.
+This was meant to limit angel investing — which is a risky practice — to those who ostensibly had enough assets to safely dabble in it.
+In recent years, however, virtually anyone can be an angel investor, as long as they have the capital and the willingness to take certain risks.

 Ways to Become an Angel Investor With Less Cash

-Angel investing is undoubtedly risky—businesses fail all the time.
-However, lately it is possible to get involved in angel investing without putting tens of thousands of dollars on the line.
-(A smaller investment won’t reduce the risk, but it may potentially reduce an investor’s total loss.)
-These crowdfunding platforms enable smaller investors to dip their toes in the water:
+These days it’s possible to get involved in angel investing via a crowdfunding-type of platform, without putting tens of thousands of dollars on the line.
+A smaller investment won’t reduce the risk, but it may reduce an investor’s total loss.
+These crowdfunding platforms enable smaller investors to dip their toes in the water (picture a GoFundMe for your business idea):

 There are a number of benefits to using angel investors to help finance a venture.